pdavenport/TypescriptCrashCourse/Course Files/readme.md

 ----- What to Expect -----
-In the file '1variables.ts' we'll first look at how to assign variables' data types '2functions.ts' will show us how to tell Typescript what types we're passing into the function and what types we're expecting out
+In the file '1variables.ts' we'll first look at how to assign variables' data types '2functions.ts' will show us how to tell TypeScript what types we're passing into the function and what types we're expecting out
 '3objects.ts' gives us a look at how to define the types within an object and '4arrays.ts' helps us define arrays and nested arrays '5tuples.ts' covers tuples and use cases